 Types of gold to trade

-There are many different methods you can use to trade gold.
+There are many different methods you can use when gold trading.
 Here’s a rundown:

 Contracts for difference